Oil majors evacuate U.S. Gulf platform staff before storm

 The Gulf of Mexico is home to 17 percent of U.S. crude oil output and 5 percent of natural gas output daily, according to the U.S. Energy Information Administration.

-On Tuesday, forecasters at Colorado State University predicted six hurricanes, including two with up to 111 miles per hour winds (179 kph), will form during this year’s Atlantic hurricane season, which runs from June 1 to Nov.
+On Tuesday, hurricane researchers at Colorado State University reiterated their prediction that six hurricanes, including two with at least 111 mile-per-hour winds (179 kph), will form during this year’s Atlantic hurricane season, which runs through Nov.
 30.

-Reporting by Collin Eaton in Houston, Editing by Rosalba O'Brien, Cynthia Osterman and Sandra Maler
+Reporting by Collin Eaton in Houston; Editing by Sandra Maler and Peter Cooney